 Much later in the book, on page 277, Chee is comparing Officer Bernadette Manuelito with the sophisticated lawyer he was trying to forget, Janet Pete.

-The Cosmic Cops picked this book for me from a pile of novels I was ready to toss, because I wanted to be reminded how to accept where I am and still be happy.
-Even though I missed the meditation class and I couldn’t do yoga, All That Is showed me a way to get what I wanted, another way to understand mindfulness: “walking in beauty, content in a difficult world.”
+The Cosmic Cops picked this book for me from a pile of novels I was ready to toss because I wanted to be reminded how to accept where I am and still be happy.
+Even though I missed the meditation class and I couldn’t do yoga with my broken toe, All That Is showed me a way to get what I wanted, another way to understand mindfulness: “walking in beauty, content in a difficult world.”

 What do you do to bring yourself back to center, to reinstate your happiness?